dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 ::

 Technically, this eBPF map could now be updated (store/read/delete key/value pairs) from any eBPF kernel or user space program, but in our case we just update it from our eBPF kernel function.
-We do so by modifying it as:
+And we do so by modifying our kernel program as such:

 ```c
 SEC("tracepoint/syscalls/sys_enter_execve")